 Measures to combat water resource depletion include introducing water-saving technologies and drip irrigation as part of the Water Resources Management Strategy for 2021-2023.

-The country is also creating protective green spaces on the drained bottom of the sea and increasing areas coved by forests and shrubs to minimise the drying up of the Aral Sea, which has seen continuous shrinkage over the years.
+The country is also creating protective green spaces on the drained seabed and increasing the areas covered by forests and shrubs to minimise the drying up of the Aral Sea, which has seen continuous shrinkage over the years.
 It is also taking active steps to strengthen international cooperation with neighbouring Central Asian countries to save the Aral Sea.

 To know more about Uzbekistan’s Climate change adaptation and mitigation plan, click the link below: